 The viewfinder is acceptably large.
 It comes with frame bright lines and parallax markings.
 The lens can focus anywhere between one meter and infinity via the zone focusing method.
 The selenium meter is not very reliable, though at its peak it could provide correct exposure values for film ISO between 12 and 400.

 The camera weighs 390 grams: a little less than a pound.
 It fits comfortably on the palm of one hand.
-It has a solidly built metal chassis with vinyl grip.
+It has a solidly built metal chassis with a vinyl grip.

 The design is functionalist.
 The rewind knob stays flush with the top plate when not in use.
-It has an unobtrusive frame counter and light meter gauge.
+It has an unobtrusive frame counter and a light meter gauge.
 The compact lens barrel leaves enough space for both hands to have a comfortable grip.
 The camera feels sturdy and utilitarian.
 Playfully toy-sized but carefully built.

 A frequent complaint about this camera is that the aperture, focus, and shutter speed dials are stacked together too closely.
 Thus, hard to manipulate.
 That’s never been a problem for me when I was using this camera in eternally warm Thailand.
 However, in cold weather, the dials stiffen under my frigid fingers.
 Even the film advance mechanism is not as responsive when it’s chilly.

 My husband and I purchased the Caddy as a set along with a Canon Demi.
 After some online research, I was initially set on keeping the Demi.
 It was a cuter and lighter camera with the shortest minimum focusing distance (0.8 meters) of all the popular half-frames.